imAIgene-Dream3D/BEHAV3D/docs/source/analysis/death_dynamics.md

-# 💀 Death Dynamics & Interaction
+# 💀 Death Dynamics, Interaction & Invasiveness

 The first sub-tab of the **📊 Analysis** tab.
-It answers two related questions about your **target** cells (organoids, or any "other" cell type) and the **effector** cells that contact them (immune cells, or "other"):
+It answers three related questions about your **target** cells (organoids, or any "other" cell type) and the **effector** cells that contact them (immune cells, or "other"):

 1. **Death Dynamics** — how, and how fast, does each target population die over the course of the movie?
 2. **Interaction Analysis** — how do contacts between targets and effectors relate to target death and effector behaviour?
+3. **Invasiveness Analysis** — how deeply do the immune cells engage the organoid surface (from the *immune* cell's perspective)?

-Both steps read the **filtered** per-timepoint feature tables produced by the [Filtering](filtering.md) tab, so you must run Feature Extraction and Filtering for every cell type involved before anything here will turn on.
+All three steps read the **filtered** per-timepoint feature tables produced by the [Filtering](filtering.md) tab, so you must run Feature Extraction and Filtering for every cell type involved before anything here will turn on.

 ![Death Dynamics sub-tab](../_static/screenshots/death_dynamics_tab.png)